Charles Schroeder

 Brief scientific biography:

 Charles Schroeder is the James Economy Professor of Materials Science and Engineering and Professor of Chemical & Biomolecular Engineering at the University of Illinois at Urbana-Champaign.
-He leads the AI for Materials (AIM) Group in the Beckman Institute for Advanced Science and Technology.
+He is Co-Chair of the Molecular Science and Engineering Theme and Leader of the AI for Materials (AIM) Group in the Beckman Institute for Advanced Science and Technology.
 Professor Schroeder is a faculty member in the Center for Biophysics and Quantitative Biology and holds affiliate status in the Department of Chemistry, the Department of Bioengineering, the Carl R. Woese Institute for Genomic Biology, and the Materials Research Lab (MRL).
 He previously served as Associate Head in the Department of Chemical & Biomolecular Engineering at Illinois.
-Dr. Schroeder received his B.S. in Chemical Engineering from Carnegie Mellon University in 1999, followed by an M.S. in 2001 and Ph.D. in 2005 in Chemical Engineering from Stanford University under the supervision of Professors Eric Shaqfeh and Steve Chu.
-Before joining the University of Illinois in 2008, he was a postdoctoral fellow in the Department of Chemistry and Chemical Biology at Harvard University and the Department of Chemical Engineering at the University of California, Berkeley.
-Professor Schroeder has been the recipient of several awards, including a Packard Fellowship for Science and Engineering, a Camille Dreyfus Teacher-Scholar Award, an NSF CAREER Award, the Publication Award from the Society of Rheology, the Arthur B. Metzner Award from the Society of Rheology, an NIH Pathway to Independence Award (K99/R00), and the Dean’s Award for Excellence in Research at Illinois.